 Bar: a standard data visualization format, bar graphs will display up to 2 dimensions, allowing the bars to point out further segmentation.

 When choosing, you would like to settle on if you would like to use standard or real-time statistics.
-Standard widgets refresh everyone 15 to half-hour, while real-time widgets are continuously updating.
+Standard widgets refresh everyone in 15 to half-hour, while real-time widgets are continuously updating.
 The restriction of real-time data is that it only displays information on active users on your site.

-Choose which widget you're using from the list, ensuring you decide on from the quality or Real-time list as required.
+Choose which widget you're using from the list, ensuring you decide on the quality or Real-time list as required.
 After choosing the widget type, you'll then select the metric which will be displayed using that widget.
 Clicking the metric box will offer you an extended list of obtainable metrics to settle on from. you'll select any metric from this list and even search via keywords to seek out the metric you would like faster.

 Once you’ve adjusted the filter to fit your needs, click Save.
 This will add it to your dashboard and make it functional for future use.